What is a female horse called, and other interesting equine gender trivia!

 What is a yearling?

-A yearling is exactly what it sounds like!
-A horse that is at least one year old, but not yet two years of age.
+A yearling is exactly what it sounds; a horse that is at least one year old, but not yet two years of age.

 7 Fun Facts About Horse Herd Dynamics